TehEdges/eFPS_OBS_Script/README.md

-# OBS SF Stream Overlay Plugin
+# OBS SF Streamer Overlay Plugin

-A custom OBS plugin that dynamically loads and applies SF (SourceFusion) streamer overlays from a remote server.
+A custom OBS plugin (script) that dynamically loads and applies SF streamer overlays from a remote server.
 Built to simplify integration of live game server data into your OBS scenes.

 Created by **SirEdges**.